espocrm/documentation/development/hooks.md

 # Hooks

 ## Create a Hook
-To create a hook, you need:
+To create a hook, you need to:
-- to create a file `custom/Espo/Custom/Hooks/{EntityName}/{HookName}.php`;
+- create a file `custom/Espo/Custom/Hooks/{EntityName}/{HookName}.php`;
-- to declare hook type action;
+- declare hook type action;
-- Clear Cache in Administartion.
+- clear Cache in Administration.

 ## Hook Types